Peak Google: From Utility to Rent Seeking

 Now when I search, I get mostly spammy content marketing pages.
-1.5k words to answer a simple question or post a recipe (that’s optimized length!), unnecessary stock photos (the old days of posting neat, not overly edited pictures to Flickr are long past…) and a bunch of links to some product.
+1.5k words to answer a simple question or post a recipe (that’s optimized length!), unnecessary stock photos (the old days of posting neat, not overly edited pictures to Flickr are long past) and a bunch of links to some product.
 These are easy to recognize and most of them are churned out in overseas SEO content farms.
-They provide me and other humans with no value.
+They provide no value to other humans and me.
 They exist solely to game Google bots.

 Simply put, I don’t use search engines to find quality content anymore.
 Sure, the quick search here and there comes in handy, but I’m not googling like it’s 2010 anymore.